-You can use FreshBooks to automatically generate invoices whenever an order is placed on your WooCommerce site.
+You can use FreshBooks to automatically generate invoices from invoice generator whenever an order is placed on your WooCommerce site.
 A customer account will be created, and any payments made to that account will be recorded.

 Furthermore, you can choose which accounts to link to FreshBooks based on order source, fulfillment status, or payment status.
 Advanced options give you more control over how your accounts are integrated.